TheAcharya/MarkersExtractor/README.md

   --log-level <trace, debug, info, notice, warning, error, critical>
                           Log level. (default: info) --quiet                 Disable log.
+  --no-media              Bypass media.
+No thumbnails will be generated.
   --media-search-path <media-search-path>
                           Media search path.
 This argument can be supplied more than once to use multiple paths. (default: same